Crypto Adoption Around the World: Argentina

 Source: Envato

+The new laws appointed the CNV as the regulatory authority for the crypto industry, tasking it with establishing a comprehensive regulatory framework.
 This resolution set clear conditions for registration, including operations using “.ar” domains, commercial agreements allowing local receipt of funds from Argentine residents, advertising targeting Argentine residents, or generating significant turnover in Argentina from VASP activities.

 We have worked against the clock to advance in compliance with Law No. 25,246, which reforms the National Regulatory System for the Prevention of Money Laundering and Financing of Terrorism (ML/FT), and to present today the creation of the PSAV registry before the end of the FATF visit to the country and taking into account its recommendation on the subject.

-It’s worth noting that while cryptocurrencies are not considered legal tender in Argentina – as the Constitution grants the Central Bank sole authority to issue legal currency – they are recognized as a form of money.
+It’s worth noting that while cryptocurrencies are not considered legal tender in Argentina, as the Constitution grants the Central Bank sole authority to issue legal currency, they are recognized as a form of money.

 Get UPay Crypto Card